-Supply across the US was stable during the quarter amid unchanged market dynamics and continued uncertainty regarding the federal tax credit.
-Producers were concerned after the US Environmental Protection Agency (EPA)’s discarding of a plan that would required refiners to blend more biofuels into their gasoline and diesel in 2019, to compensate for exempted volumes granted under the hardship waiver program.
-EPA’s granting of dozens of small refinery hardship exemptions undercut prior year volumes.
+Supply of biodiesel across the US was stable during the quarter amid unchanged market dynamics and continued uncertainty regarding blending federally-mandated blending volumes.
+Producers are worried after the EPA’s discarding of a plan that would have forced refiners to blend more biofuels into their gasoline and diesel in 2019 to compensate for the exempted volumes granted under the hardship waiver programme.
+EPA’s granting of dozens of small refinery hardship exemptions undercut prior-year volumes.

-Demand in Q1 increased in domestic markets as governments in Indonesia, Malaysia and Thailand pushed for higher blending requirements to try to support CPO prices and reduce growing stockpiles.
-Demand from export markets was generally stable, due to lower requirements during winter seasons and a gap between gasoil and palm oil prices.
+Biodiesel demand in Q2 increased in domestic markets as the governments in Indonesia, Malaysia and Thailand pushed for higher blending requirements, supporting CPO prices and reducing growing stockpiles.
+Demand from export markets was generally stable due to lower requirements and favourable gasoil-palm oil spreads at times during the quarter when crude prices spiked.

 We offer the following regional Biodiesel analysis and news coverage to keep you informed of factors and developments affecting prices in the Biodiesel marketplace.

 News & analysis

 ICIS price assessments are based on information gathered from a wide cross-section of the market, comprising consumers, producers, traders and distributors from more than 250 reporters world-wide.
 Confirmed deals, verified by both buyer and seller, provide the foundation of our price assessments.

 Our in-depth market knowledge drives our specialist focus, as we recognise the importance of individual market dynamics and not a one-size-fits-all approach.